Carlo-Kuyper/andile/README.md

-# Coffee Code: A Developer-Themed E-commerce Site
+# DevCav: A Developer-Themed E-commerce Site

-Welcome to Coffee Code, the e-commerce platform where coffee meets code!
+Welcome to DevCav, the e-commerce platform where coffee meets code!
 This project is designed for coffee lovers with a passion for development, offering a unique blend of high-quality coffee products with a nerdy, developer-themed twist.
-Whether you're looking for your next favorite coffee blend or some developer-themed coffee accessories, Coffee Code has something for every tech enthusiast.
+Whether you're looking for your next favorite coffee blend or some developer-themed coffee accessories,DevCav has something for every tech enthusiast.

 ## Technologies Used

-Coffee Code is built using the MERN stack, a popular set of technologies known for its efficiency and scalability in web development.
+DevCav is built using the MERN stack, a popular set of technologies known for its efficiency and scalability in web development.
 Here's a breakdown of the stack:

 - **MongoDB**: A NoSQL database used for storing product and user data in a flexible, schema-less format.
 - **Express.js**: A web application framework for Node.js, used to build our server-side logic and API endpoints.